 However, that’s not the case with very fishy tasting salmon, an ingredient that couldn’t be used as intended, and poor quality steaks.

 Thankfully, due to a huge discount on my first (and only) order, this box only cost me $21.00 instead of $71.00, but I still felt like it was a waste.
 I really don’t like to waste food.

 The content in this February Gobble review is of my own experience and opinions.
 I have seen plenty of other reviews of this service and some people really enjoy it, while others have commented that they feel the same way about Gobble as I do.

 This is the main reason that I’ve decided to not potentially waste my money and more food to try them again.

 Normally, I would include a referral or affiliate link to Gobble here with the discount to try it, but I’m not going to do that.
 I am not recommending this service at this time.

 Should you decide it might still be for you, I would suggest that you visit other reviews and use one of their referral links or just go to www.Gobble.com and see if they have any offers for first time subscribers on their homepage.

-I have had nothing but positive experiences and would recommend any of the following meal kit subscriptions:
+I have had nothing but positive experiences and would highly recommend any of the following meal kit subscriptions: